+Compliance - Self-Sufficiency

-- Submit the proposed water balance table and calculations, along with supporting documents, for the entire development highlighting: - Total project water demand building, landscape, utilities - Total quantity of recycled STP water being reused and total rainwater being reused - · Total rainwater being recharged into the ground water aquifers - Submit the site plan/plumbing layout along with narrative highlighting: - Main potable water storage facilities - Water supply lines - SUDS and other natural drainage channels on site - Location of STP and STP lines - Rainwater harvesting system and recharge wells along with filtration system details - Key pumping installations - Submit test certificate for water from various sources (municipal supply, groundwater, rainwater as well as recycled grey-water) ensuring compliance with requisite BIS codes/ equivalent international standards for quality, based on reuse application. - Submit design details (drawings and specifications) for the STP plant.
+- Submit the proposed water balance table and calculations, along with supporting documents/drawings, for the entire development highlighting: - Total project water demand building, landscape, utilities; - Total quantity of recycled STP water being reused; and - Total rainwater being reused and recharged - Submit the site plan/plumbing layout along with narrative highlighting: - Main potable water storage facilities - Location of STP - Rainwater harvesting system and recharge wells along with filtration system details

+Please note: At Masterplan stage, all documentation will be declarations/intent documents.
+During rating of phase of construction, the documentation will be as per actuals executed on site.

+- Submit test certificate for water from various sources (municipal supply, groundwater, rainwater as well as recycled grey-water) ensuring compliance with requisite BIS codes/ equivalent international standards for quality, based on reuse application. - If WTP is being installed on site, then: In Each Subsequent Stage: Supporting purchase orders/BOQ/tender documents along with installation photographs - Provide drawings and narrative on water metering and sub-metering on site for the following requirements: - Provide water meters on following sources of water: main municipal supply, meter to measure treated water being reused on site and meter at outlet of rainwater storage reservoirs - Sub-metering on each building separately and the irrigation system - In Each Subsequent Stage: Supporting purchase orders/BOQ/tender documents along with installation photographs - Submit design details (drawings and specifications) for the STP plant.
 Provide details describing its specifications and compliance to CPCB disposal norms.
-In case of decentralized STP, submit the documents for all STP, if different in technical details. - Submit a narrative elaborating on the use of low-flow fixtures in the project. - Additional documents required for rating of each Phase: Supporting purchase orders/tender documents (representative sample, not all) - Submit a detailed document elaborating on the proposed SCADA system and Operation and Maintenance Protocol. - Additional documents required for rating of each Phase: Supporting purchase orders/tender documents (representative sample, not all)
+In case of decentralized STP, submit the documents for all STP, if different in technical details. - In Each Subsequent Stage: Supporting purchase orders/BOQ/tender documents along with installation photographs - Submit a narrative elaborating on the use of low-flow fixtures in the project. - In Each Subsequent Stage: Supporting purchase orders/BOQ/tender documents along with installation photographs - Submit a detailed document elaborating on the proposed SCADA system - In Each Subsequent Stage: Supporting purchase orders/BOQ/tender documents along with installation photographs - Submit a narrative elaborating on the Operation and Maintenance Protocol, O & M team and annual audit reports.

-- Plumbing layout of the entire phase demarcating the following: - Drainage channels (both artificial and natural) across the site. - Provision of SUDS. - Key pumping and storage installations of potable water, harvested rainwater and recycled grey-water. - Rainwater recharge wells along with filtration system details. - Submit a contract document/purchase order for low-flow fixtures. - Submit a detailed document elaborating on the Operation and Maintenance Protocol. - Provide details of metering and monitoring systems, like SCADA, etc., across the development.
-The following plumbing lines must have a monitoring and metering mechanism: - All potable water lines from municipal supply and groundwater source. - All plumbing lines carrying rainwater both from storage as well as groundwater recharge. - All lines carrying recycled waste water from the STP.
+Please note: At Masterplan stage, all documentation will be declarations/intent documents.
+During rating of phase of construction, the documentation will be as per actuals executed on site.

+Appraisal - Self-Sufficiency